BlueberryWolf/ez-vencord-install/README.md

 ### BetterMicrophone

-Discord frequently changes its UI, which can cause issues with this plugin.
+Discord frequently changes its UI, whicha always causes issues with this plugin.
 A hotfix is included.

 1. In Vencord's plugins, enable `BetterMicrophone` and `VencordToolbox`.
 2. Click the **Vencord Toolbox** icon in the top right of Discord.